umbraco/UmbracoDocs/Reference/Events/FileService-Events.md

 # FileService Events

 The FileService class implements IFileService.
-It provides easy access to operations involving IFile objects like scripts, stylesheets and templates.
+It provides access to operations involving IFile objects like scripts, stylesheets and templates.

 <table>
     <tr>